 In English, we appreciate the importance of ensuring a smooth transition from Year 6 to Year 7, as well as the need to provide an exciting and challenging programme of study.
-During this year, students will explore a range of topics: from ‘The Media’ and ‘Poetry’; to looking at ‘Shakespeare’ and ‘Modern Novel’.
+During this year, students will explore a range of topics: from ‘The Media’ and ‘Poetry’; to looking at ‘Shakespeare’ and ‘Classic Literature’.
 Students will continue to focus on literacy skills, but will also be enhancing and widening their knowledge, vocabulary, use of language and communication skills.

 Summary of Year 8

 Year 8 is an important year; students will have access to a range of literature and will begin to concentrate on consolidating skills learnt in Year 7 but also broadening their abilities.
 This will be in terms of: analysing language choices; widening their use of vocabulary; varying their use of punctuation for effect and using more sophisticated language devices.
 Topics covered include: ‘Shakespeare’, ‘Romantic Poetry and Seminal World Literature’, ‘Classic Literature’ as well as ‘The Modern Play’.

 Summary of Year 9